Ouentheara777/adyen-android-pay-sample-code/README.md

     https://pal-test.adyen.com/pal/servlet/Payment/V12/authorise

-Please not this functionality will not be available until March 5th.
+Please note that this functionality will not be available until March 5th.
 Please contact Adyen Support for more information.
 >Note:
 >If you are familiar with the Adyen Apple Pay integration this step will be the same and you will receive the same responses from our back-office platform.

 ## Step 10 - Live testing

 Testing against the Adyen live platform can only be done with live cards added to Android Pay application.
-We will support your live testing from March 9th.
+We will support your live testing activities from March 9th onwards.